manhtdd/DefectGuard-the-Package/Objective-1.md

 ## 2. Extract features and code changes from the project

-Ensure your `pyszz` is correctly set up.
-Run the following command:
+Before running Defect Prediction models, we need to label code changes and extract neccessary features from them by run the following command:
 ```
 defectguard mining \
     -repo_name javascript-algorithms \